Our Children, Our Future

 - Support experiential learning with a strong local context

 - Inspire leadership opportunities for youth and their communities to become environmental stewards and environmental champions

 - Continue to support teacher learning, professional development and capacity building

 - Convene grantees for discussion, collaboration and learning

-- Programs in Jefferson, King, Kitsap, Thurston and parts of Pierce County outside of the Puyallup River Watershed geographic area
+- Programs in Jefferson, King, Kitsap, Thurston and Pierce County

 To learn more about our most recent Environmental Education grants, please review the list of 2018 Environmental Education Grantees (January through August), including brief project overview and grant amount.